nicopaez/passwordapi/README.md

 * Generates a random password (GET /password)

-This API is built on NodeJS:
+This API is built on NodeJS 8:

 * To install dependencies: _npm install_
 * To run tests: _npm test_